Connor-Kelly/Starshipped/README.md

 As such, I decided to use the minimal webapi that comes with `dotnet new webapi`.
 This scaffolds an extremely spartan starting point in the Program.cs toplevel.
 Because this application will be very basic, this works great.

+In the future, there is a lot more architecture work to be done here.
+Rather than adding all the endpoints, there should be individual controllers for the endpoints, each of which use the declarative controller syntax.
+Also, there should be some work to be done on helping to architect the database at scale.

 ### Database (SQL Server)
 It's been a minute since I've setup a database, and because I'm running this on my linux machine, containerizing the database with Docker is my best and only option for making this work quickly and effectively.
+This portion of the code is both the simplest to set up, and the easiest to move to any other db application.

 ### Frontend (React)
 From the few different frontend frameworks / tooling setups, Vite was the simplest and least tempermental.